upnt/docvim-pyenv/README.md

 # docvim-pyenv
-You can get neovim version5.0 on docker.
+You can get neovim latest on docker.
 This doesn't contains plugins so you can make some containers like upnt/base-ide.
 This contains pyenv and pyenv-virtualenv.

-If you want to know details of neovim5.0, please see https://github.com/neovim/neovim/tree/nightly or vim helps.